-Filbert Steps to Telegraph Hill is a 0.6 mile moderately trafficked loop trail located near San Francisco, CA that offers scenic views and is rated as difficult.
+Filbert Steps to Telegraph Hill is a 0.6 mile moderately trafficked loop trail located near San Francisco, California that offers scenic views and is rated as difficult.
 The trail is primarily used for walking, trail running, nature trips, and birding and is accessible year-round.

 A great short workout with great views - if you're ambitious, you can climb up all of the stairs in Coit Tower as well!